Statutes of the Austro-Arab Chamber of Commerce

 - The Association is not for profit.

 The Chamber is intended to promote Arab-Austrian commercial relations.
 It has the object of strengthening the relations between Austria and the Arab countries in all areas.
 It intends to achieve this as:

 - The promoter of commercial and social contacts

 The Chamber is, in particular, intended to develop the following commercial, cultural and social activities:

 - Documentation and certification of trade documentation and invoices and other documents in accordance with the applicable regulations in the Arab countries and the Republic of Austria.

-- Publication of brochures and other Information materials regarding the commercial conditions, trends and developments in the target countries (Austria/the Arab countries).
+- Publication of brochures, reports and other information materials regarding the commercial conditions, trends and developments in the target countries (Austria/the Arab countries).

 - General information regarding the opportunities for trade, publication of announcements and notices regarding bids and tender offers of private and State organisations within Austria and the Arab world and procurement and distribution of the terms and contract award documents to parties who wish to take part in such tenders.

 - Mediation and "good offices" in order to achieve extrajudicial settlement of potential disputes from commercial transactions or of misunderstandings arising from business transactions.

 - Events and support for symposia, seminars, excursions, exhibitions and lectures in the realm of commercial, cultural, technical and humanitarian matters, with the goal of strengthening the relations, collaboration and friendship between Austria and the Arab world.